 - Represented luxury hotel management companies in contract disputes with hotel owners;

-- Represented local university client in successful defense of a challenge to its Institutional Master Plan;
+- Represented a local university client in successful defense of a challenge to its Institutional Master Plan;

-- Represented land conservation non-profit in various disputes including: defense of a Special Permit to construct a wind turbine in Cohasset, MA; advice relating to farm lease on Martha’s Vineyard; and advice relating to conservation restriction in Ashfield, MA;
+- Represented a land conservation nonprofit in various disputes including: defense of a Special Permit to construct a wind turbine in Cohasset, MA; advice relating to farm lease on Martha’s Vineyard; and advice relating to conservation restriction in Ashfield, MA;

-- Negotiation and drafting of operating agreements on behalf of nonprofit client regarding indoor public marketplace in downtown Boston.
+- Negotiation and drafting of operating agreements on behalf of a nonprofit client regarding an indoor public marketplace in downtown Boston.